sertansenturk/FileOperations-python/README.md

 # fileoperations_python
 A repository fo simple I/O operations

-Currently it only consists of a two functions.

 Usage
 =======
+Currently, it only consists of a two functions:

 ```python
 from fileoperations.fileoperations import get_filenames_in_dir